 The following are proposed guidelines for interpreting these goals:

-Secondly, as discussed, the last seven years are the purpose and core of the 490 years.
-It is therefore proposed that all six goals were to be fulfilled by the events of the last seven years.
+Thirdly, the first 483 years bring us to the Messiah (Dan 9:25) but the main action in the prophecy is reserved for the last seven years (Dan 9:27).
+It is therefore proposed that all six goals were to be fulfilled through the events of those final seven years.

-(b) The definite article “the” identifies the transgression as some specific sin.
+(b) The definite article “the” seems to identify the transgression as some specific sin.

 (c) The goals are probably listed in the sequence in which they were to be fulfilled, and these two goals are mentioned before the third goal, which is to make atonement of iniquity, which was certainly fulfilled by Christ’s death.